 \subsubsection{Pre-processing}

 Multiomics data integrates diverse biological data modalities such as genomics, transcriptomics, proteomics, and metabolomics, to understand the complex mechanisms of diseases like cancer.
-However, before integration, this data requires multiple preprocessing steps to overcome the \emph{big p, small n} problem and other associated challenges of high-throughput molecular data.
-Some of the most significant challenges include, (i) data heterogeneity, where each type of data encompasses unique properties and scales, (ii) volume and complexity, where overwhelming volume of data (often in terabytes), managing, storing, and processing requires substantial computational resources and advanced data management strategies, (iii) quality and variability incurred because of the different platforms resulting in batch effects, differing levels of sensitivity, noise, missingness, and varying error rates, and (iv) lack of standardization in how data is collected and processed across different laboratories and studies.
-These challenges are further pronounced when selecting the preprocessing steps to make the data machine learning-ready.
-Some of the tasks to consider while dealing with multi-omic data include:
+However, before integration, this data requires multiple preprocessing steps to overcome the \emph{big P, small n} problem and other associated challenges of high-throughput molecular data.
+The \emph{big P, small n} problem refers to a large number of features (P) and a small number of samples (n) in the data \cite{liao2007logistic}.
+The pan-cancer multi-omics data comes with intra- and inter-dataset correlations, heterogeneous measurement scales, missing values, technical variability, and other background noise.
+Key challenges include: (i) data heterogeneity, where each data type has unique properties and scales, (ii) volume and complexity, which involve managing and processing overwhelming volumes of data, often in terabytes, (iii) quality and variability, which stem from different platforms causing batch effects, sensitivity differences, noise, varying error rates, and missingness, and (iv) lack of standardization in data collection and processing across laboratories and studies.
+These challenges complicate the preprocessing needed to make the data machine learning-ready.
+The key preprocessing tasks for multi-omic data are:

-\begin{enumerate} \item \textbf{Normalization and Scaling}.
-Because of the diverse nature, each type of omics data requires specific normalization techniques to adjust for factors. (i.e. gene length in RNA-seq data or protein abundance in proteomics).
-Choosing the right normalization method based on the type of data is crucial to ensure that data is comparable \cite{zhao2021tpm,kaushik2014spatial,liu2014comprehensive}.
+\begin{enumerate} \item \textbf{Normalization and scaling}.
+Due to their diverse nature, each omics data type requires specific normalization techniques (e.g., gene length adjustment in RNA-seq or protein abundance correction in proteomics).
+Choosing the right normalization method ensures that data are comparable across modalities \cite{zhao2021tpm,kaushik2014spatial,liu2014comprehensive}.

-\item \textbf{Handling Missing Data}.
+\item \textbf{Handling missing data}.
 Multiomics datasets often contain missing values due to detection limits or experimental errors.
-At times, as in our case, an entire data modality for a patient is missing.
-Selecting the robust imputation method for missing data is critical to avoid biased interpretations.
-Typical imputation methods suggest using mean, median, KNN, Gaussian mixture clustering, Bayesian, and deep learning-based (autoencoders) techniques to handle imputations \cite{song2020review}.
+In some cases, an entire data modality for a patient may be missing.
+Robust imputation methods are critical to avoid biased interpretations.
+Common methods include mean, median, kNN, Gaussian mixture clustering, Bayesian approaches, and deep learning-based techniques such as autoencoders \cite{song2020review}.